messagebot/ah-elasticsearch-orm/README.md

 As you can see above, most of the aggregations (except for scroll) have an optional cacheTime argument (ms).
 This allows you to cache the results of popular or time-consuming ElasticSearch queries in redis.
 If you do not pass this value in explicitly, the default as defined by `api.config.elasticsearch.cacheTime` will be used.
 Set this to `0` to not use the cache at all.

 ## Rate Limiting
 This tool will rate limit how many pending requests to ElasticSearch you will allow.
 Think of this like a very simple `threadpool`.
 The maximum number of requests is defend at `api.config.elasticsearch.maxPendingOperations`.
-Once that limit is hit, you have too options, defined by `api.config.elasticsearch.maxPendingOperationsBehavior`.
+Once that limit is hit, you have 2 options, defined by `api.config.elasticsearch.maxPendingOperationsBehavior`.

 If you choose `'fail'`, then an exception will be returned.
 If you choose `'delay'`, then the request will be retried after a time defined by `api.config.elasticsearch.maxPendingOperationsSleep` (ms).